1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Automatic recalculation of impacted schedules

-- Automated alerts for renewal options, termination deadlines
+- Automated alerts for renewal options, termination deadlines, and escalation dates

 - Payment due date tracking